 When people distance themselves, they can seem alluring to our ego because our ego won’t find it acceptable if someone isn’t falling for us—so it will try every trick to prove we are worthy of their attention.

 If we take a moment to think about it, we will probably notice that the person we are chasing has possibly closed off emotionally.
 We are likely being rejected by someone who isn’t even looking for love or any of the same qualities we want in a relationship, and it is this very dynamic that causes us to continue this dance.

-When we look closer we may find we have been subconsciously recreating stories from our past and replay them in our current relationships.
+When we look closer we may find we have been subconsciously recreating stories from our past and replaying them in our current relationships.
 For example, if we were consistently rejected as a child, we may then set up similar scenarios that reflect those dynamics.
-In many ways, we use our current circumstances to reaffirm the pain we have felt previously and, in doing so, we subconsciously hope to heal those open wounds.
+In many ways, we use our current circumstances to reaffirm the pain we have felt previously and, in doing so, we subconsciously hope to receive validation and heal those open wounds.

-Reliving our past without understanding what is occurring subconsciously could inadvertently lead us to being repeatedly pushed, pulled, wanted, rejected, and spun in circles in similar ways to the highs, lows, and twists experienced when using certain drugs.
+Reliving our past without understanding what is occurring on a subconscious level could inadvertently lead us to being repeatedly pushed, pulled, wanted, rejected, and spun in circles in similar ways to the highs, lows, and twists experienced when using certain addictive drugs.

 Falling in love can make us feel high, as, in the beginning of a relationship, we can immerse in the feel-good chemicals released when in the throes of new “love.”